History of writing in Vietnam: Modern usage of chữ Hán and chữ Nôm

 Individual chữ Hán are still written by calligraphers for special occasions such as the Vietnamese New Year, Tết.
 They are still present outside Buddhist temples and are still studied for scholarly and religious purposes.

-Vietnamese calligraphy (Thư pháp chữ Việt) has enjoyed tremendous success at the expense of chữ Hán calligraphy since its introduction in the 1950's.
+Vietnamese calligraphy (Thư pháp chữ Việt) has enjoyed tremendous success at the expense of chữ Hán calligraphy since its introduction in the 1950s.

-Since the mid-1990s however, there has been a resurgence in the teaching of Chinese characters, both for chữ Hán and the additional characters used in chữ Nôm.
+Since the mid-1990s there has been a noticeable resurgence in the teaching of Chinese characters, both for chữ Hán and the additional characters used in chữ Nôm.
 This is to enable the study of Vietnam's long history as well as cultural synthesis and unification.

 For linguists, the Sino-Vietnamese readings of Chinese characters provide data for the study of historical Chinese phonology and reconstruction of the Old Chinese language.

-Additionally, many Vietnamese may study Han characters to learn other languages such as Chinese, Japanese, and sometimes Korean.
-This can make it easier to study these languages due to the high concentration of Chinese-cognate words.
-Hence, they also end up with some measure of fluency with Hán-Nôm characters.
+Additionally, many Vietnamese may study Chinese characters as part of learning Chinese, Japanese, or Korean (since Japanese and Korean have a high concentration of Chinese-cognate words).
+In the process, they also end up with some measure of fluency with Hán–Nôm characters.

-The significance of the characters has occasionally entered western depiction of Vietnam, especially since French rule.
-For instance, novelist E. M. Nathanson mentions chu Hán in A Dirty Distant War (1987).
+The significance of chữ Hán and chữ Nôm has occasionally entered Western depiction of Vietnam, especially since French rule.
+Novelist E. M. Nathanson, for example, mentions chu Hán in A Dirty Distant War (1987).